freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 ## Network IP Ranges
 Pick network blocks that do not conflict with other networking.
 The network blocks below are non-routable (private) network blocks.
 This project needs two private VNET ranges for the Azure components
-1. Your VNET IP pool will be divided across seeral subnets
+1. Your VNET IP pool will be divided across several subnets
 1. The Virtual Network Gateway address range managed by the network gateway

 These network blocks are available for private VNETs.
 Typically we divide up the 10.x.x.x across multiple VNETS.